rmedinahu/rmedinahu.github.io/cs451/course-info/2017-spring-451-schedule.md

 	PERFORMANCE REQUIREMENTS (how efficient should the system be?)

-	SUPPORTABILITY REQUIREMENTS (how easy should the be to support?)
+	SUPPORTABILITY REQUIREMENTS (how easy should the system be to support?)

 	DESIGN REQUIREMENTS (design constraints?)